HOL-Theorem-Prover/HOL/examples/algebra/README.md

     * `field/fieldOrder`, multiplicative order of elements in a field.
     * `field/fieldMap`, homomorphism and isomorphism between fields.
     * `field/fieldProduct`, product of a set of field elements.
-    * `field/symmetryField`, the group of field automorphisms fixing a subfield.

 * __polynomial__ is made up of coefficients taken from a ring or a field.
     * `polynomial/polyWeak`, properties of un-normalized polynomials.